telehash/telehash.github.io/v3/hashname/README.md

 ## Hashname Generation

-### IDs
+### Key IDs

 A hashname is created through multiple rounds of [SHA-256](http://en.wikipedia.org/wiki/SHA-2) hashing of one or more public keys.
-Each public key included must have a unique single-byte ID and a byte array value that is the consistent representation of that public key.
-The ID and serialization format must be well defined and agreed upon by any platforms using hashnames, an example of which is the [Cipher Set](../e3x/cipher_sets.md) definitions in [e3x](../e3x/).
+Each public key included must have a unique single-byte `ID` with a byte array value that is the consistent representation of that public key.
+The `ID` and serialization format must be well defined and agreed upon by any platforms using hashnames, an example of which is the [Cipher Set](../e3x/cipher_sets.md) definitions in [e3x](../e3x/).

 ### Intermediate Hashing

 The binary byte array of each public key must first be hashed, resulting in a 32 byte `intermediate hash` value that is used in the rollup calculation.
+These intermediate values may be used and exchanged instead of the full keys when only one key is in use.

 ### Final Rollup

-To calculate the hashname the intermediate values are sequentially hashed in ascending order by their ID.
-Each ID contributes two values: the single byte ID value and the 32 byte intermediate hash value.
+To calculate the hashname the intermediate values are sequentially hashed in ascending order by their `ID`.
+Each `ID` contributes two values: the single byte `ID` value and the 32 byte intermediate hash value.
 The hash is rolled up, wherein each resulting binary digest is combined with the next binary value as the input.
 An example calculation would look like (in pseudo-code):

 ```js
 hash = sha256(0x1a)